rishab-nahar/as-electrical/README.md

-# This is a website for AS Electrical
+# This is a website for AS Electricals

 # Getting Started with Create React App